Skip to content

 Tune memory pressure through cache_limit and cache_expiration arguments when instantiating the repository.

-PostgresInstructionsRepository mirrors the behaviour of the in-memory instructions repository while persisting values in a dedicated instructions table:
+PostgresTemplatesRepository mirrors the behaviour of the file-backed templates repository while storing revisions inside a dedicated templates table:

 description TEXT DEFAULT NULL,